gitpod-io/gitpod-docs/doc/30_Workspaces.md

 started.
 Different issues, pull requests, or branches will result in different workspaces, allowing developers to easily perform individual tasks in their own isolated environments.

-Each workspace contains a full Linux container.
+Each workspace includes a full Linux container.
 From the IDE's terminal, the user can directly access all development tools of the Linux system and even install missing ones.

 In the following we describe the supported contexts and what they do: